-33 4.2.2.1 Installing New Compliant Wells
+4.2.2.1 Installing New Compliant Wells

 Developing new wells or well fields is likely to be an attractive solution, provided good quality groundwater available in sufficient quantity can be identified.
-Since a number of water systems in the area do not have water quality problems, it is likely that compliant groundwater can be found.
+Since a number of water systems in the area do not have problems with radium, it may be possible to install a new well that has compliant groundwater and it may be possible to install a new compliant well at the Paradise Acres site.
+Additionally, the assessment in Section 3 indicates there is a possibility for finding compliant water at the Paradise Acres location by installing deeper wells.

-Installation of a new well within in the vicinity of the system intake point is likely to be an attractive option for obtaining compliant water since the PWS is already familiar with operation of a water well.
-As a result, existing wells with good water quality should be investigated.
-Resampling and test pumping would be required to verify and determine the quality and quantity of water at those wells.
+Installation of a new well in the vicinity of the system intake point is likely to be an attractive option provided compliant water can be found, since the PWS is already familiar with operation of a water well.
+As a result, existing nearby wells with good water quality should be investigated.
+Re-sampling and test pumping would be required to verify and determine the quality and quantity of water at those wells.